-Take advantage of the savings with Careington's professional Dental and Vision Discount network.
+Take advantage of savings with Careington's professional Dental and Vision Discount network.

-• Members may take advantage of savings offered by an industry leader in dental care.
-Careington International is one of the most recognized, professional, and largest dental networks in the nation.
+• With our Dental and Vision Discount Plan, members may take advantage of savings offered by an industry leader in dental care.
+Careington International Corporation is one of the most recognized, professional, and expansive dental networks in the nation.
 Members are able to save 5% to 50% on most dental procedures including routine oral exams, unlimited cleanings and major works such as dentures, root canals and crowns.
 Members also receive a 5% to 20% reduction on specialist's fees including: Endodontics, Oral Surgery, Orthodontics, Pediatric Dentistry, Periodontics and Prosthodontics where available.
-Contact Careington at 800-441-0380 for further details and make sure to identify yourself as a DFG member.
+Contact Careington at 800-441-0380 for further details on the Dental and Vision Discount Plan and make sure to identify yourself as a DFG member.
 If your selected vision provider also participates with Careington, you may be eligible for additional discounts through the following companies.